.

 As a trusted laboratory information system software provider, LigoLab safeguards all data within its platform and its customers' systems with the highest level of care, while maintaining full HIPAA compliance across its LIS lab solutions.

-• Security Overview
+• Security Overview and Secure Development

-• Data Retention
+• Data Encryption, Storage, and Retention

-• Network Security
+• Network Security and Checklist

-• Endpoint Security and Access Controls
+• Audit Services, Endpoint Security, and Access Controls

 • Logging, Alerts, and Incident Response